Skip to main content

 Gmail Linking

 A user’s email login and Google social login can automatically be linked so that logging in with either auth factor will resolve to a single wallet.
+This applies to both the OAuth Redirect and One Tap flows above.

 Each login counts towards a unique monthly active wallet for billing purposes.